Here We Go (TV series): Here We Go

 The pilot's commission to series was announced in November 2021.
 Basden explained that the premise of the series was inspired by his grandfather filming their family holidays as a child, and the "videos were often very funny by accident", and that he "liked the idea of a family talking to the camera and being aware that they were being filmed as it puts them under even more pressure to project positivity while everything is going wrong around them".
 He said that he had "wanted to write a sitcom about a family going on holiday for some time, as I think there's something really funny and high stakes about people under pressure to have a good time together, and the stress and anger this tends to produce instead".

 The show's production team won an award at the Broadcast Tech Innovation Awards in 2022, with the Excellence in Audio Post-Production (Scripted) being awarded to Joe Cochrane and Elliot Bowell of Splice, who did post-production for Here We Go.

 The second series was due to air in late 2023 but was pushed to early 2024.
 The third series was made available on BBC iPlayer on the morning of 25 July 2025, prior to the broadcast of the series starting later that day.
 The series was filmed from late October 2024.
+Filming on the fourth series was underway as of early July 2026.

+U.S. version

+In February, 2026, BBC Studios announced the development of a U.S. version in conjunction with Universal Television and Amy Poehler's production company Paper Kite.